Stephanie McMahon: Interim Chairwoman and CEO

-On June 17, 2022, amidst an investigation by WWE's Board of Directors into reported "hush money" paid to a former employee by Vince McMahon following an affair, McMahon stepped down as chairman and CEO of WWE and was replaced by his daughter, Stephanie McMahon Levesque, as the interim chairwoman and CEO of WWE.
+On June 17, 2022, amidst an investigation by WWE's board of directors into reported "hush money" paid to a former employee by Vince McMahon following an affair, McMahon stepped down as chairman and CEO of WWE and was replaced by his daughter Stephanie as the interim chairwoman and CEO of WWE.

 Chairwoman and Co-CEO

-On July 22, 2022, Vince McMahon announced his retirement from WWE and named McMahon Levesque the company's new chairwoman and Co-CEO (alongside Nick Khan).
+On July 22, 2022, Vince McMahon retired from WWE and named his daughter the company's new chairwoman and Co-CEO (alongside Nick Khan).
 Triple H then replaced Vince McMahon as Head of WWE creative.
+On January 10, 2023, McMahon Levesque resigned as Co-CEO of WWE and from the company, following her father Vince McMahon's return to the company as executive chairman.